SSD vs HDD: Which is better?

 Is it better to play games on SSD or HDD?

 Installing and playing games on an SSD will give you significant performance improvements over using an HDD.
 Gaming on an HDD can result in longer load times, and slower system performance.
-SSDs allow your computer to retrieve data much faster, which will make it much easier to play games.
+SSDs allow your computer to retrieve data much faster, which will make it much easier to play games, and load your operating system on boot.

 Are SSDs more reliable than HDDs?